 lessons learnt from FT?
 The statutory manager of Francis Thuo Stockbrokers will begin paying off its clients (who had filed loss claims) from Monday 27th to September 7 – using money paid by new stockbroker Renaissance Capital.

 This should not be the end of Francis Thuo and a comprehensive report and sanctions of the company’s management needs to happen.
 More so because, illegal selling of shares by brokers without permission of some unfortunate shareholders is still going on.
 Francis Thuo was not a robot selling shares.
 It had managers and staff who wilfully robbed shareholders of their investment.
-Has no investor reported to KACC reported them to KACA (even anonymously)?
+Has no investor reported them to KACA (even anonymously)?
 What’s more shocking is that the NSE wants to reward/gift the collapsed stockbroker with more money!

 Kenya Reaffirms the IPO dreams of investors by almost doubling to in price on Day 1 after the IPO.
 The share price reached 18 shillings before settling at 15 – but the allocation to retail investors was measly 12%